Fractured Magic: Chapter Fourteen

 “Fight back, I suppose.”

 “Don’t make it sound so dire.
-They’re strong, not infallible,” Roman said, clearly trying to convince himself as much as he was Dinara.
+They’re strong, not unbeatable,” Roman said, clearly trying to convince himself as much as he was Dinara.
 “At this time of day, there should only be a few of them around.
 If we’re lucky, the rest are out on missions or attending to business.”

 Missions, he said, like they were spies of some kind.
 Fight, he said, like Maebhe could do any such thing.

 “This is going to be dangerous,” she said.
 Logically, she’d known that from the start.
-But if the smuggler who defied Unity for a living was nervous, touching each on a string of beads while he prayed under his breath, if Roman was nervous, with all Maebhe knew about him — then she was afraid.
+But if the smuggler who defied Unity for a living was nervous, touching each on a string of beads while he prayed under his breath, if Roman was nervous, with all Maebhe knew about him—then she was afraid.

 “Here we are.
 Ivey?”
 Roman asked.